Bicycling and feminism: Health

 During the late nineteenth century, doctors began encouraging everyone in public to exercise more often and cycling became a popular activity in which to do so.
 However, doctors were worried about the effects of excessive cycling, particularly how it affected women.
 An 1895 article in The Literary Digest reviewed literature from the time period, which discussed the bicycle face, and noted that The Springfield Republican warned against excessive cycling by "women, girls, and middle-aged men."
 The bicycle face was described as a face usually flushed, but sometimes pale, often with lips more or less drawn, and the beginning of dark shadows under the eyes, and always an expression of weariness.

 These articles pushed forth the belief that excessive cycling made women vulnerable to many diseases such as developing an exophthalmic goiter, appendicitis, and internal inflammation.
 His article was subsequently discussed and analyzed in The Advertiser.
-Overall, these diagnoses reflect on how doctors during this time period viewed women and their bodies as weak.

 Another concern doctors had about women riding the bicycle was over their sexual health.
 Doctors believed that the bicycle saddle taught masturbation to women and girls.
 Riding astride anything was seen as too masculine for any proper woman.
 These physicians wrote in detail in medical journals about how the bicycle could be used for masturbation:

 These doctors were not concerned with sexual health, but rather sexual morality.
 Young women were supposed to be chaste and pure.
 They were trained from a young age to guard their sexual innocence.
 The fact that the bicycle had potential to awaken sexual feelings in women not only threatened their sexual purity, but also threatened to destroy gender definitions of sexual morality.
 Therefore, the bicycle is seen again as blurring the definition of masculine and feminine characteristics.